mariodivece/php-laravel-tailwindcss-docker-template/SPEC.md

  - All node modules and composer setup needs to be performed INSIDE the container from the Dockerfile.
 Keep the project repository clean of generated or downloaded files and use a named volume for node_modules and generated resources.
  - Use a named volume for all applicatication resources, overlaying the project files into the container's named volume.
  - The container does not need any hot reload capabilities.
- - Create a start.sh script that stops the running container (if running), deletes the named volume if it exists, and recreates everything from scratch.
-The start.sh script must run the web application in production mode and check if `APP_KEY` and `ADMIN_TOKEN` environment variables are set.
+ - Create a deploy.sh script that stops the running container (if running), deletes the named volume if it exists, and recreates everything from scratch.
+The `deploy.sh` script must run the web application in production mode and check if `APP_KEY` and `ADMIN_TOKEN` environment variables are set.
  - Pre-populate the `APP_KEY` and `ADMIN_TOKEN` in the .env file.
 I will change that manually later.